 This week it was announced that Yahoo Answers was shutting down.
 In that fact, I kind of go maybe it’s time, Reddit has replaced it.
 The current ownership of Yahoo is not putting in money or updating properties.
 Likely it’s time.
-Though Ars Technica had an article that the far right is saying this is too silence their speech, this far more falls into a straight business decision to turn of the lights of a very lightly used service than to actually put thought in what happens if they do.
+Though Ars Technica had an article that the far right is saying this is to silence their speech, this far more falls into a straight business decision to turn off the lights of a very lightly used service than to actually put the thought into what happens if they do.

 Yahoo was nice enough to provide a method to export your data.
 Since I’m a data hoarder of content that I have wittingly or unwittingly generated – I wanted to get my data before it was gone.
 It took me four attempts.
 The first three about an hour after I submitted the request to back up not all my Yahoo data – but just the section from answers – I received an email saying that I had canceled my own request.
 I assure you I did not.
 I wasn’t even on the page the second or third time (for fear that a page refresh canceled the request).
 So that was my first hurdle.
 But once again, the current owner isn’t dumping money into the company to fix things – so you have to expect that some of the rubber bands have snapped and the duct tape is torn by now.

 The fourth attempt though worked, though not necessarily as advertised.
 I downloaded a 6.2kb zipped file and was happy that it wasn’t canceled though it took 18 hours to generate (lack of money means poorly fed hamsters).
 I thought the file was a bit small – since I can generate a 3kb text file in my daily journal.
 But it was compressed, so maybe they spent hours really really compressing it and making it small.
 They did not.